KohiiTM/XP-List/README.md

 [View the live site](https://kohiitm.github.io/XP-List/)

+## Contributing

+Contributions are welcome!

 ## License

-MIT License - feel free to use this project as you wish
+This project is licensed under the MIT License - see the LICENSE file for details.